Tanusha-Srinivasan2/AsteroidAlert/README.md

 # AsteroidAlert

 AsteroidAlert is a modern, full-stack application designed to provide real-time alerts about potentially hazardous asteroids.
 It features a scalable Spring Boot microservices backend and a dynamic React.js frontend.
 The system fetches data directly from NASA's NeoWs (Near Earth Object Web Service) API, processes it to identify threats, and notifies users via email.
-The entire application is containerized using Docker for easy setup and deployment.

 ## User Interface Screenshots